Murray Auto Group

 In 1926 A.A (Andy) Murray began to sell Star, Essex and Hudson cars from his agricultural implements business in Souris, Manitoba.
 By 1934 Andy had expanded his operation to include the General Motors line, which was to become one of the world’s largest automobile manufacturers.
 Over the decades the business has continued to grow and has now evolved into a group that consists of 30 Canadian dealerships from coast to coast.
 Today, The Murray Automotive Group has over 1,500 employees and sells nearly 15,000 vehicles each year.
-Claire’s sons, Doug, Paul, Dan and chris are the 3rd generation in the business.
-Logan Murray, Madi Murray, lyndsay Murray, Mitch and Grayson Murray are 4th generation Murray’s involved in the business.
+Claire’s sons, Doug, Paul, Dan and Chris are 3rd generation Murray’s in the business.
+The automotive group continues to expand into the 4th generation.

 History

 Abbotsford

 In May 2003 Hall Pontiac Buick GMC in Abbotsford, British Columbia was purchased by the Murray Automotive Group and became Murray Pontiac Buick GMC.
 In June 2007 Abbotsford Motorcade, Abbotsford's Chevrolet Cadillac dealership, was purchased by the Group and became Murray Chevrolet Cadillac.
 By mid-2008, the two dealerships were granted permission by General Motors to combine operations at the Murray Chevrolet Cadillac site in the Fraser Valley Automall and became Murray Chevrolet Cadillac Pontiac Buick GMC (commonly referred to as Murray GM - Abbotsford).
 Stocking a large inventory of both new and used vehicles, they service the Fraser Valley and Lower Mainland areas of British Columbia.

 In 2010, 2011 and 2012, the dealership was given first place balloting in the Abbotsford Times Readers Choice Award as Abbotsford's Best New Car/Truck Dealership's.

 In July 2013, Murray Kia in Abbotsford opened in the Fraser Valley Automall next door to Murray GM.